bigcarl35/Luashitacast-Scripts/README.md

 **Please Note: Main** is now back to the current branch.
 The Karma branch has an older version.
 Please pull only
 from the main.

+**Boxcar** is a new experimental branch that will hold the reorganized version of luashitacast V2.0.
+Refer
+to "Planned for 2.0" in the Documentation subdirectory for more details.

 ## Supported commands

 The following commands are supported by this implementation of luashitacast.